-- (a) For applications that pass threshold reviews, those applications will be rated and ranked according to the rating criteria set forth in the NOFA, and application. - (b) For those eligible applications received in an over-the-counter NOFA process, individual Projects will be evaluated for funding on a first-come, first-served basis as set out in NOFA. - (c) Tiebreaker criteria and methodology will be specified in the NOFA. - (d) Applications shall be evaluated on the criteria identified in the NOFA. - (e) Once an Activity is awarded Department funds, the Recipient's acceptance of these Department funds is acknowledging the Activity as submitted and approved by the Department is the activity that is to be funded.
-Any modification of the Activity, without written approval from the Department, would deem that Award null and void, as the awarded Project is no longer feasible as originally submitted and approved and because the awarded funds are unable to be assumed or assigned.
+- (a) For applications that pass threshold reviews, those applications will be rated and ranked according to the rating criteria set forth in the NOFA and application. - (b) For those eligible applications received in an over-the-counter (OTC) NOFA process, individual Projects will be evaluated for funding on a first-come, firstserved basis as set out in NOFA. - (c) Tiebreaker criteria and methodology will be specified in the NOFA. - (d) Applications shall be evaluated on the criteria identified in the NOFA. - (e) Once an Activity is awarded Department funds, the Recipient's acceptance of these Department funds is acknowledging the Activity as submitted and approved by the Department and is the Activity that is to be funded.
+Any modification of the Activity would render that Award null and void, as the awarded Project is no longer feasible as originally submitted and approved and because the awarded funds are unable to be assumed or assigned.